-The Studio Stove is guaranteed against faulty workmanship and materials for a Five-year period.
-The black surface while extremely durable and long lasting may need buffing lightly with a soft cloth from time to time to retain its colour and appearance or touching up with an approved high temperature paint i.e. Satin Black Stovebright.
+The Studio Stove is guaranteed against faulty workmanship and materials for a five-year period.

+The black surface while extremely durable and long lasting, may need buffing lightly with a soft cloth from time to time to retain its colour and appearance, or touching up with an approved high temperature paint i.e. Stovebright.

-Not included in warranty: (List of Warmington Genuine Replacement Parts)
+Not included in Warranty: (list of Warmington genuine replacement parts)

-- 1. Glass in the doors (Robax glass 5mm)
+- 1. Glass in the doors (Robax glass 5mm fire box)

-- 2. Door seals
+- 2. Door seals.
+Firebox

-- 3. Internal baffle System (Consumable)
+- 3. Internal baffle system (consumable)

-- 4. Bricks (may not be fitted with some Models)
+- 4. Firebox linings (consumable may not be fitted with some models)

-- 5. Flue System
+- 5. Flue system

 - 6. Paint (Stovebright)

-- 7. Handles
+- 7. Handles.